Take Our OCD Test

 Watch Dr. Brodsky on TV.

-3. Do you feel an irresistible urge to "fight off" the disturbing thoughts.
-These are OCD compulsions, which might include thinking a counteracting thought, seeking others' reassurance, reassuring yourself, researching the internet, reviewing past events, trying to resolve an unanswerable question in your mind, testing, checking if something or someone is alright, or repeating a behavior?
+3. Do you feel an irresistible urge to "fight off" the disturbing thoughts?
+These are OCD compulsions, which might include thinking a counteracting thought, seeking others' reassurance, reassuring yourself, researching the internet, reviewing past events, trying to resolve an unanswerable question in your mind, testing, checking if something or someone is alright, or repeating behavior.
 Does this urge seem almost against your will?
 Compulsions often are not physical behaviors; they can also be purely mental attempts to "talk yourself out of the worry."

 Click for Dr. Brodsky in the media.